ybalkind/yonibalkind.com/docs/_posts/2013-01-11-A-Unique-Proposal-For-Fixing-Education.md

 ---
-title: "A unique proposals for fixing public education"
+title: "A Unique Proposals For Fixing Education"
 header:
   categories:
   tags: